Tuesday, November 08, 2011

 Writer's note - India Won the Cricket World Cup and the euphoria still remains high in my heart!
 The Captain truly made us believe and this one is dedicated to MSD!

 It took me about 20 days to finally write about the historic win !
 India had won the Cricket world cup and the last time the same had happened was a good 28 years earlier!
-I remember being excited about the pictures I has seen of Kapil Dev holding the WC Trophy on the Lords balcony, almost ten years after the event actually occurred.
+I remember being excited about the pictures I had seen of Kapil Dev holding the WC Trophy on the Lords balcony, almost ten years after the event actually occurred.
 I even remember my cousins having a poster of the Captain and World Cup hero of 1983, Kapil Dev in their room.
 I had read of some and heard of many stories of courage and bravery of how the captain had led a side that nobody had given a second thought to as probable winners of the prestigious world cup.
 Fascinated, I had wondered how it felt to watch such an historic moment!
 The first world cup final I remembered watching was the 1992 one, where again a captain, Imran Khan had heroically led his team, Pakistan, to its maiden win!

 By 1996 world cup, I was a cricket maniac like more than half this country’s population.
 We were the host nation and had a great side, we had our hopes!
 The way it was shattered is something that any cricket loving person in this country will remember with more than a little shame!
 Again a great captain, Arjuna Ranatunga guided his team, Srilanka, brilliantly to a victory that cemented Srilanka’s place as one of the finest cricketing nations.